splunk/public-o11y-docs/logs/queries.rst

 * :ref:`logs-aggregations`

 If your query might be useful in the future, save it, then return to it in Saved Queries to run the query again.
-See :ref:`save-share` to learn how.
+See :ref:`logs-save-share` to learn how.